Y-digital-Asia/Y-digital-Asia-website/content/company/_index.en.md

 page_title: Putting the Y. into AI
 intro_text: We believe great products and services can only thrive if you understand what drives users and meets their expectations.
-Our focus is to deliver AI solutions that creates long-lasting business value.
+Our focus is to deliver AI solutions that create long-lasting business value.
 Unlocking the potential of knowledge and using our fundamental AI knowledge and experience, we focus on added value to empower humans.
 Our reason **whY**.
 features: